All Episodes

 Bit of unfinished business from the last hour.

-I was talking about the Ukraine, we were doing all these nineteen thirties comparisons and uh uh whether whether Putin is Hitler and does that make uh Obama Neville Chamberlain and uh I uh demured on that because Neville Chamberlain was an honorable man.
+We were doing all these 1930s comparisons and whether Putin is Hitler and does that make Obama Neville Chamberlain?

 No one was ever in any doubt about that.

-Whereas uh Obama has, to put it mildly, an incredibly relaxed attitude to the decline and decay of American power in the world.
+Whereas Obama has, to put it mildly, an incredibly relaxed attitude to the decline and decay of American power in the world.

-That's in uh Donetsk, where uh the pro-Russian leadership of the area uh is now registering Jews over sixteen year old, they've got to provide documentation to all their real estate, including vehicles.
+That's in Donetsk, where the pro-Russian leadership of the area is now registering Jews over 16-year-old.

-Uh it seems like old times.
+It seems like old times.

 The IRS is refusing to cough up its emails.

-And that's interesting because when the IRS uh asks you for anything, you've got to cough it up before the end of the month or you're in big trouble.
+And that's interesting because when the IRS asks you for anything, you've got to cough it up before the end of the month or you're in big trouble.

 You can't delay.

-I think every citizen should have the right to delay the way the IRS has delayed cooperating with Congress uh for a year now.
+I think every citizen should have the right to delay the way the IRS has delayed cooperating with Congress for a year now.

-They've just said, oh no, we can't do it.
+They've just said, oh, no, we can't do it.

 It would take us seven and a half years to compile the information.